ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 # Creating backup policies and plans
 {: #create-backup-policy-and-plan}

-You can create backup policies for your {{site.data.keyword.block_storage_is_short}} volumes and {{site.data.keyword.filestorage_vpc_short}} shares in the console, from the CLI, with the API, or Terraform.
-You can create up to four backup plans to schedule backup creation and retention.
-Specify user tags in the policy to make sure that your data is backed up regularly.
-Create backups on schedule when the tags that are applied to a resource match the tags in a backup policy.
+Create backup policies and plans for {{site.data.keyword.block_storage_is_short}} volumes and {{site.data.keyword.filestorage_vpc_short}} shares to automate scheduled backups with tag-based targeting and retention rules.
 {: shortdesc}

 ## Before you begin